transferia/iceberg/README.md

 3. Coordinates file registration using a central coordinator
 4. Atomically commits all files to the target table in a single transaction

-For more details, see the [Snapshot Sink Design Document](doc/design/snapshot-sink.md).
+For more details, see the [Snapshot Sink Design Document](doc/snapshot-sink.md).

+### Streaming Sink

+The Iceberg Provider also implements a Streaming Sink mechanism that:

+1. Processes data in real-time as it arrives
+2. Maintains continuous data ingestion with minimal latency
+3. Provides exactly-once semantics for data delivery
+4. Supports automatic schema evolution and data type mapping

+**Note**: It's for append-only sources, not for CDC

+For more details, see the [Streaming Sink Design Document](doc/streaming-sink.md).

 ## Contributing